Methods & Process

 2. Technical evaluation

 Once a topic is selected, technical evaluations are conducted at 2 levels – expedited or full – depending on the estimated budget impact and uncertainty around the clinical and cost parameters for each technology.
 In the case of medical technologies, the complexity of the care pathway incorporating the use of the technology is also taken into consideration when deciding the type of evaluation.
-Most of the evaluations are conducted internally by the technical teams in ACE, with supporting evidence provided by local clinical experts and manufacturers.
+Most of the evaluations are conducted internally by the technical teams in ACE, with supporting evidence provided by local clinical experts and companies.
 Value-based pricing is conducted in parallel with technology evaluations, if required, to ensure that the price of the technology recommended for subsidy represents a cost-effective use of healthcare resources and is commensurate with the technology's value in Singapore's context.
-Under this process, manufacturers are invited to submit their best cost prices for their technologies, which will inform ACE's cost-effectiveness analyses and budget impact assessments.
+Under this process, companies are invited to submit their best cost prices for their technologies, which will inform ACE's cost-effectiveness analyses and budget impact assessments.

 1. Higher cost technologies (estimated budget impact >$2 million a year) are typically subject to full evaluation which includes a systematic review of the clinical evidence, and economic modelling to estimate the cost-effectiveness of the technologies in the local context (where feasible);